Gradient

 6. AI developments in China

-Applications for this round close March 8, 2026.
-Subscribe to be notified of future rounds.
+Applications for this round closed March 8, 2026.
+Subscribe at the bottom of the page to be notified of future rounds.

 Editorial independence is a core value for Tarbell and our grantees maintain complete autonomy over their reporting.
 Applications are judged by an independent panel of experienced journalists.
 When the recommendations of judges differ, final funding decisions are made by Tarbell Grants staff.
 Our donors have no involvement, and staff never see, shape, or approve a grantee’s story content before publication.